keshavbhatt/olivia/README.md

     QT_STYLE_OVERRIDE='gtk' olivia.test.olivia

-For more refer []this link](https://forum.snapcraft.io/t/how-to-fix-weird-cursor-theme-and-fonts-in-qt-apps-on-elementary-or-other-distribution-solution/10248)
+For more on this issue refer [this link](https://forum.snapcraft.io/t/how-to-fix-weird-cursor-theme-and-fonts-in-qt-apps-on-elementary-or-other-distribution-solution/10248)

 ﻿**Consider Donating if you want this music player grow further**